milkbottledude/woodlands-jb_tracker/Documentation.md

 ## Chapter 5: Automation and Website Making
 ### 5.1: Making HTML & CSS(styles.css) for Frontend
-Quite excited for this, I've always admired aesthetic looking websites and have a couple ideas for one in mind.
+Quite excited for this, I've always admired aesthetic looking websites ✨ and have a couple ideas for one in mind 💡.
 That said, I only have very minimal knowledge of HTML from scraping websites, and no experience whatsover with CSS.
-However, a friend of mine said its quite easy to pick up, so I'll be drafting up some website design prototypes on Canva while learning HTML & CSS at the same time.
+However, a friend of mine said its quite easy to pick up, so I'll be drafting up some website design prototypes on Canva 🖼️ while learning HTML & CSS at the same time 📚.

 Here is what I came up with: